 - Master Addiction Counselor with Co-Occurring Disorders Component (MAC)

 There are also variations of these titles that are state specific.
 For example, in California, counselors are referred to as Certified Alcohol and Drug Counselor, Level I (CADC I) or Level II (CADC II).
 The change is levels depends on the amount of experience they have actually working in the field.
 Another example is that a “Master” may refer to a similar credential as one that is called “Licensed.”
-Learn more about the specific names of certifications in your state.
+Learn more about the specific names and requirements of substance abuse certifications in your state.